Dartford Borough Council elections: 2003-2007

 This election was scheduled as part of the council elections of 1 May 2003.
 It was delayed following the death of Bob Dunn (who was standing for re-election), just one week before the ballot.

 2011-2015

 The by-election was held following the resignation of Conservative Cllr Gary Reynolds.

 The by-election resulted from the death of Swanscombe and Greenhithe Residents Association Cllr Leslie Bobby.

 The by-election was held following the resignation of Labour Cllr John Adams.

 The by-election was held following the death of Conservative Cllr Nancy Wightman.

 The by-election was held following the death of Labour Cllr John Muckle.

 2019-2023

 The by-election was held following the resignation of Conservative Cllr Ian Armitt.

 The by-election was held following the resignation of Conservative Cllr Calvin McLean.

 The by-election was held following the death of Conservative Cllr Ann Allen.

 The by-election was held following the resignation of Conservative Cllr Lucas Reynolds.

+2023-2027

+The by-election was held after the death of Swanscombe and Greenhithe Residents' Association Cllr Peter Harman.

+The by-election was held after the resignation of Conservative Cllr Kyle Stealey.

+The by-election was held after the resignation of Conservative Cllr Tom Oliver.